Dual Induction CLT for High-dimensional m-dependent Data: High-dimensional Berry--Esseen bound for m -ring dependent random samples with nondegenerate covariance matrices

 To streamline our discussion, we introduce a special notation for integral intervals.
 For any pair of integers $i$ and $j$ that satisfy $1 \leq i < j \leq n$, we will denote the ordered index set $\{i, \dots, j\}$ as $[i,j]$.
 Accordingly, $[1,n]$ will refers to the complete time course.
 To align with the conventions of real intervals, we will employ parentheses to represent open-ended intervals; e.g., $(1,n]$ denotes the set $\{2, \dots, n\}$.
 With this notation in place, our goal is to derive finite sample bounds for the quantity

 To that effect, in order to ensure non-trivial results, we impose appropriate conditions on the conditional variances of the $Y_i$'s which, to the best of our knowledge, are novel.
-In detail, for any $I \subset [1,n]$, let ${\sigma}_{\min,I}$ and $\underline{\sigma}_{I}$ be
+Specifically, for any $I, I' \subset [1,n]$, let

-where the superscript $Y_{I}^{(k)}$ notates each $k$-th element of $p$-dimensional random vector $Y_{I}$ (as defined in \cref{eq:X_I_Y_I}), and $I^\cmpl$ is the index set complement. i.e., $I^\cmpl \equiv [1,n] \setminus I$.
-We note that the conditional variance is given by the Schur complement of the marginal covariance matrix:
+where the superscript $Y_{I,k}$ denotes each $k$-th element of $p$-dimensional random vector $Y_{I}$.
+We recall that the conditional variance coincides with the Schur complement of the marginal covariance matrix, i.e.